core-wg/uri-path-abbrev/draft-ietf-core-uri-path-abbrev.md

   Contact information: Christian Amsüss (author), updated 2025-09-26

+* libcoap (preliminary)

+  A report on a yet unpublished implementaiton and related tests of ietf-core-uri-path-abbrev-01 in libcoap has been submitted at <https://github.com/core-wg/uri-path-abbrev/issues/25> on 2025-10-01.

 # Security Considerations {#seccons}

 Having alternative expressions for information that is input to policy decisions